HackerRouter/carpetmod112-modified/README.md

 **Miscs: **

-1. Fix `watchdogFix`.

-2. More functions for player shadowing.
+1. More functions for player shadowing.

-~~3. sth 'bout uncaught exceptions. (got the idea from Threadstone Archive)~~
+~~2. sth 'bout uncaught exceptions. (got the idea from Threadstone Archive)~~

 ------